For all things crypto on Venmo, check out this FAQ!

 What cryptocurrencies does Venmo support?

-Customers in the US (except Hawaii) can buy, sell and hold four different cryptocurrencies on Venmo: Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.
+Customers in the US (except Hawaii) can buy, sell, transfer, and hold several different cryptocurrencies on Venmo:

 Who can buy, sell, and hold cryptocurrencies?

 In order to buy, sell, and hold cryptocurrency on your personal Venmo profile, you need to verify your identity with Venmo, including providing an SSN or ITIN.
 Learn more about verifying your identity with Venmo.